- Category: Industry News

 In recent years, private equity investors have shifted down-market, demonstrating a willingness to acquire smaller companies than they had in the past.
-Whereas lower middle market funds used to only invest in companies with a minimum of $3-5M in EBITDA, today numerous funds will invest in companies with as little as $1M in EBITDA.
+Whereas lower middle market funds used to only invest in companies with a minimum of $5M of EBITDA, today numerous funds will invest in companies with EBITDA of $1M.
 Further, we’re witnessing a surge in search funds, investment vehicles through which investors financially support an entrepreneur's efforts to locate, acquire, manage, and grow a privately held company.
-Several search funds will acquire even smaller businesses, seeking minimum EBITDA of $300-500k.
+Several search funds will acquire even smaller businesses, seeking minimum EBITDA of $500k.

 The traditional model involves hub-and-spoke acquisitions, acquiring a larger business in a major metropolitan area and growing it through a series of smaller regional acquisitions.
 Once they secure a platform acquisition, private equity investors typically seek to complete several acquisitions per year for the following five years.

 Private equity investors utilize a combination of debt and equity to purchase companies, a model classically referred to as a leveraged buyout.
 They bring strong lending relationships to the table in any deal, so their ability to secure financing is rarely a concern; however, given the sizable amount of debt, their valuations are strongly correlated to the amount of financing available.